 - 2.1 The new Serious Violence Duty has been introduced to facilitate the partnership response to preventing and reducing serious violence. - 2.2 The Serious Violence Duty requires organisations to develop an evidence base (strategic needs assessment) and create and implement a strategy containing bespoke solutions as to how the local partnership will work together to prevent and reduce serious violence. - 2.3 The Home Office have allocated funding to meet costs arising from the Duty.
 The funding is allocated to local policing bodies who can subsequently allocate funding to duty-holders.
-This includes funding allocated to evidence informed interventions which are aligned to the response strategy. - 2.4 Serious violence has a devastating impact on lives of victims and families and instils fear within communities and is extremely costly to society.

-- 2.5 Interpersonal violence can be viewed as the outcome of interaction among many factors at four levels - the individual, their relationships, their community and wider society. - 2.6 The public health approach to serious violence means thinking about violence, not only as a problem for the police, but as a preventable consequence of a complex range of factors which influence the likelihood of being affected by violence.
+This includes funding allocated to evidence informed interventions which are aligned to the response strategy. - 2.4 Serious violence has a devastating impact on lives of victims and families and instils fear within communities and is extremely costly to society. - 2.5 Interpersonal violence can be viewed as the outcome of interaction among many factors at four levels - the individual, their relationships, their community and wider society. - 2.6 The public health approach to serious violence means thinking about violence, not only as a problem for the police, but as a preventable consequence of a complex range of factors which influence the likelihood of being affected by violence.
 It recognises that to effectively tackle violence an approach is needed which does not just focus on those who are already affected by violence but also by addressing the underlying risk factors. - 2.7 The public health approach involves interventions in three overarching categories, which focus on prevention for different population groups depending on the risk level: - Primary prevention aims to stop risk factors from emerging or promotes protective factors - Secondary prevention aims to address risk factors and stop issues from escalating - Tertiary prevention aims to manage an ongoing problem and reduce harm - 2.8 There is growing body of research exploring why some people or groups are at higher risk of violence while some are protected from it.
-Although risk and protective factors are not predictive of future behaviour, research has found that reducing risk factors and strengthening protective factors has been found to be effective in preventing violence. - 2.9 Whilst the approach to using risk and protective factors in predicting outcomes is still developing, they can be utilised to support strategic decision making, planning and allocation of interventions and resources.
+Although risk and protective factors are not predictive of future behaviour, research has found that

+- reducing risk factors and strengthening protective factors has been found to be effective in preventing violence. - 2.9 Whilst the approach to using risk and protective factors in predicting outcomes is still developing, they can be utilised to support strategic decision making, planning and allocation of interventions and resources.
 Considering protective factors, alongside the risks is important in developing approaches which are strength and asset-based.
 The Youth Endowment Fund endorses approaches that aim to change outcomes (or risk and protective factors) for young people that are related to violent and criminal behaviour later. - 2.10 The Serious Violence Duty Strategy has identified a priority focus on the safety of young people, reducing risk factors and promoting protective factors, for all forms of serious violence.
 Young people are particularly important in the prevention of serious violence.
 Recent trends indicate younger people are more likely to be affected by serious violence than any other age group.
-Violence affecting young people has a dramatic effect on the lives of children, families and the wider community.

-2.11 This training aims to assist the partnership to deliver and promote multi agency and community learning about gangs and serious youth violence which will assist everyone in identifying, assessing, and responding to serious youth violence.
+Violence affecting young people has a dramatic effect on the lives of children, families and the wider community. - 2.11 Research identified the effects of adultification on children can lead to safeguarding procedures not being properly applied and children and young people are perceived and treated as being more 'adult like' which could impact a higher risk of harm.
+(Davis and Marsh 2020) - 2.12 This training aims to assist the partnership to deliver and promote multi agency learning about intersectionality and adultification which will assist practitioners in identifying, assessing and responding to serious youth violence.